ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/genealogy/mills-marriages-34.md

 citation: "1916, Early marriage records of the Mills family in the United States : official and authoritative records of Mills marriages in the original states and colonies from 1628 to 1865 by William Montgomery Clemens, p34, ancestry.com."
 notes: >-

+    - The first entry refers to the parents of Jonas Mills' second wife, Mary Platt Mills.

-    - This is a reference to Edward H. Mills' sister, Emily Tabitha (Mills) Huntting (1821–1849) who married John Smith Huntting (1817–1893),
+    - The second entry refers to Edward H. Mills' sister, Emily Tabitha (Mills) Huntting (1821–1849) who married John Smith Huntting (1817–1893),
 ---
 Mills, Elizabeth and Jedediah Mills, 17 February, 1784, Smithtown, L. I., N. Y.